DereAbdulhameed/DereAbdulhameed/README.md

 - Alumni @ CodeSquadLLC👩‍🎓,Alumni @ WorldQuantUni👩‍🎓, Alumni @Hamoye HQ⌨🖥💻.

-- AI tutor, ONE Innovative Hub
+- AI tutor, ONE Innovative Hub.
+Community Lead for Data Science Nigeria, Offa Chapter

-- 🔭 I’m currently working on a project that can recognise handwriting, those that deal with drugs and diagnosis, so you do not have to complain of  doctor's poor handwriting anymore.
+- 🔭 I’m currently working on a project that to ease HIV identification in Africa through automation by Generative models derived using tweets as dataset

-- 🌱 I’m currently learning modules and topics in Deep Learning with Data Science Nigeria with the view of using it to build solutions to better the healthcare industry😊👌😉
+- 🌱 I’m currently learning modules and topics in Deep Learning with Udacity and Google with the view of using it to build solutions to better the healthcare industry😊👌😉

 - 👯 I’m looking to collaborate on all forms of projects including ML and DL that enrich lives and create healthy,prompt and affordable healthcare delivery, but more importanly makes life better for all.